 Practical Applications of Spectrum Management and Spectrum Monitoring

-To learn the practical implementation of spectrum management, spectrum monitoring, radio direction finding, and signal measurement techniques as they relate to the international standards of the ITU.
-This includes: (1) license application processing; (2) propagation analysis tools; (3) radio direction finding; (4) signal monitoring, identification, and correlation to the frequency management database; (5) spectrum occupancy observations and analysis as part of the frequency management function; and (6) transmitter measurements as required to ensure compliance to the radio regulations.
+To learn practical implementation of spectrum management, spectrum monitoring, radio direction finding, and signal measurement techniques as they relate to the international standards of the ITU.
+This includes: (1) license application processing: (2) propagation analysis tools; (3) radio direction finding; (4) signal monitoring, identification, and correlation to the frequency management database; (5) spectrum occupancy observations and analysis as part of the frequency management function; and (6) transmitter measurements as required to ensure compliance to the radio regulations.